Sanshō (sumo): Exhibition tournaments

 Prizes inspired by may be awarded outside of a 15-day grand sumo tournament.
 For the 2025 London tournament at the Royal Albert Hall, four special prizes were awarded at the end of the five-day competition: Takayasu won the Fighting Spirit prize, Tobizaru won the Outstanding Performance prize, and Ura won the Technique prize.
 Additionally, Ura won a unique Audience award for popularity determined by an online vote.

+The Japan Grand Sumo Tournament, a one-day tournament held annually for professional sumo wrestlers at the Ryōgoku Kokugikan, besides awarding a trophy to the winner, awards a Fighting Spirit prize as well.
+For its 50th edition in 2026 the Special Prize recipient was maegashira Hiradoumi, who had only lost in semi-finals to eventual tournament champion yokozuna Hōshōryū.